Office of the Assistant Secretary for Health, Office of the Secretary, Department of Health and Human Services.

-As stipulated by the Federal Advisory Committee Act, the Department of Health and Human Services (HHS) is hereby giving notice that a meeting is scheduled to be held for the Presidential Advisory Council on Combating Antibiotic-Resistant Bacteria (the Advisory Council).
+As stipulated by the Federal Advisory Committee Act, the Department of Health and Human Services (HHS) is hereby giving notice that a meeting is scheduled to be held for the Presidential Advisory Council on Combating Antibiotic-Resistant Bacteria (Advisory Council).
 The meeting will be open to the public; a public comment session will be held during the meeting.
 Pre-registration is required for members of the public who wish to attend the meeting and who wish to participate in the public comment session.
 Individuals who wish to attend the meeting and/or send in their public comment via email should send an email to CARB@hhs.gov.
-Registration information is available on the Web site http://www.hhs.gov/ash/carb/ and must be completed by March 21, 2016; all in-person attendees must pre-register by this date.
+Registration information is available on the website http://www.hhs.gov/ash/carb/ and must be completed by January 23, 2019; all in-person attendees must pre-register by this date.
 Additional information about registering for the meeting and providing public comment can be obtained at http://www.hhs.gov/ash/carb/ on the Meetings page.

-The meeting is scheduled to be held on March 30, 2016, from 10:00 a.m. to 5:00 p.m.
-ET, and March 31, 2016, from 9:00 a.m. to 4:00 p.m.
+The meeting is scheduled to be held on January 30, 2019, from 9:00 a.m. to 5:00 p.m. and January 31, 2019, from 9:00 a.m. to 5:00 p.m.
 ET (times are tentative and subject to change).
-The confirmed times and agenda items for the meeting will be posted on the Web site for the Advisory Council at http://www.hhs.gov/ash/carb/ when this information becomes available.
-Pre-registration for attending the meeting in person is required to be completed no later than March 21, 2016; public attendance at the meeting is limited to the available space.
+The confirmed times and agenda items for the meeting will be posted on the website for the Advisory Council at http://www.hhs.gov/ash/carb/ when this information becomes available.
+Pre-registration for attending the meeting in person is required to be completed no later than January 23, 2019; public attendance at the meeting is limited to the available space.

 Start Further Info